Human smart cities

 He touched on measures that would improve the value of the city and increase its productivity, including a smart energy grid, smart meters for water, sewage and gas, disaster prevention systems, and transit-oriented urban transport.
 Other crucial services in a human smart community included healthcare and education, which could be enhanced through the introduction of ICT.

-Okada said, adding that NEC has provided video analysis solutions for detecting behaviours and movement of people, vehicles and others, as well as data analysis to improve efficiency of urban waste collection.
+‘With our big data analysis engines and sensor technologies, I believe that NEC will be able to contribute to the optimisation of city operations,’ Okada said, adding that NEC has provided video analysis solutions for detecting behaviours and movement of people, vehicles and others, as well as data analysis to improve the efficiency of urban waste collection.

 He assured participants that Mitsubishi Chemical would look into improving the photoelectric conversion efficiency of the OPVs to contribute towards the planet’s renewable energy sources.
 The final speaker of the session, Frans Anton Vermast, discussed how an actual smart city was developed, what approaches were taken and what were the lessons learnt.
 Vermast is the Senior Strategy Advisor, City of Amsterdam, the Netherlands.